RVP04/Laravel-5.7-with-Admin-LTE-3-Boiler-Plate/README.md

-# Laravel-5.7-with-Admin-LTE-3-Boiler-Plate
-Laravel 5.7 with Admin LTE 3
+# Laravel-5.7 with Admin-LTE 3-BoilerPlate